wunderwuzzi23/blog/content/posts/zero-trust.md

 ## Network security over the last 15 years

 Malware can spread fast and damage businesses at scale.

 SQL Slammer [1] and WannaCry [2] are two well-known cases that showed how quickly and damaging this can be.
 Interstingly, both of these disasters were nearly 15 years apart.

-Did we not learn how to defend against automated attacks in the last 15 years?
+>Did we not learn how to defend against automated attacks in the last 15 years?

+**The network is hostile** and that is something security experts agree upon and keep highlighting.

 ## Corporate IT Security

-**The network is hostile** and that is something security experts agree upon and keep highlighting.

 **Zero Trust** is typically used to refer to the fact that the network infrastructure cannot be trusted.
 However, remote management endpoints (and others also) are constantly **permanently** exposed to untrusted networks.
 Especially corporate devices (such as laptops and phones) are often exposed to quite hostile networks.

->To this day, malware, adversaries and red teams move through environments via remotely exposed endpoints, most of them time actually using dedicated management endpoints.
+>To this day, malware, adversaries and red teams move through environments via remotely exposed endpoints, most of them time using dedicated admin management endpoints.

-In your company the IT department might be permanently enabled SSH (or WinRM on Windows) on your laptop, so that they can connect and assert administrative privileges on your (and other employee's) machines whenever the need arises.
+In your company the IT department might be permanently enabling SSH (or WinRM on Windows) on your laptop.
+This allows to connect and assert administrative privileges on your (and other employee's) machines whenever the need arises.

 ## Why is this bad?